We are here to spark your

 The ongoing digitalization of the media industry, with the growth of online news, new publication platforms and tools of communication, have not only led to downsizing of journalists, but it has had severe consequences for the role of the copy desk as an assurance of quality in Norwegian newsrooms.
-To better understand how these changes will affect the news industry long term, we need to look at the history of the copy desk.

 Media Management and Digital Transformation provides novel and empirically rich insights into the tensions, struggles and innovations of news making and managing in media organizations.With theoretical chapters, methodological insights and qualitative case studies of contemporary practices, this book is essential reading for students and practitioners involved with media management globally.

 Listen to the first episode of The OMEN podcast (in Norwegian): Deadline er død, leve flowline (Deadline is dead, long live flowline).
-This is a podcast series where researchers Ingrid M. Tolstad, Aina Landsverk Hagen and research assistant Sara Berge Lorenzen sums up the results and findings of four years of research on innovation and change processes in three Norwegian media organizations.
+This is a podcast series where researchers Ingrid M. Tolstad, Aina Landsverk Hagen and research assistant Sara Berge Lorenzen sum up the results and findings of four years of research on innovation and change processes in three Norwegian media organizations.